Investor hub

 • The Group promotes a culture of integrity, honesty, trust and respect, and all employees of the Group are expected to operate in an ethical manner in all its internal and external dealings.
 The Company’s Code of Ethics described in Principle 3 above articulates and reinforces this culture.

-• The employee handbook and policies promote this culture and include such matters as anti-bribery and corruption, communication, and general conduct of employees.
+• The employee handbook and policies promote this culture and include such matters as anti-bribery and corruption, communication, use of social media and general conduct of employees.
 This handbook is updated at least annually and is tailored to the Group’s expanding geographic footprint.

 • The Board takes responsibility for the promotion of ethical values and behaviors throughout the Group, and for ensuring that such values and behaviours guide the objectives and strategy of the Company.

 • As described in Principles 1, 2 and 3 above, Company senior executives regularly communicate with the Chair of the Board, other Directors, each other, and with senior executives of each of the Company’s operating subsidiaries.
-Company leadership intends to serve as examples of the Company’s ethical values.
+Company leadership serves as examples of the Company’s ethical values.

 • The Non-Executive Chair leads the Board and is responsible for its governance structures, performance and effectiveness.
 The Non-Executive Directors are responsible for bringing independent and objective judgement to Board decisions.
 The Chief Executive Officer is the primary contact for the Company’s Shareholders and is responsible for ensuring that the link between the Board and the shareholders is strong and efficient.
 The Executive Directors are responsible for the operation of the business and delivering the strategic goals agreed by the Board.

 • The Board is supported by the Audit Committee and Remuneration Committee.
-Details of these committees and their responsibilities are set out in the Admissions Document and highlighted on pages 48 and 50 of the Annual Report.
+Details of these committees and their responsibilities are set out in Part I of the Admissions Document and highlighted on pages 62 and 65 of the Annual Report.
 From time to time, separate committees may be set up by the Board in order to consider and address specific issues, as and when they arise.

 • The Company intends to use the following principal methods of communication with its Shareholders: